stepper1029/Reversi/README.md

 testing purposes before we fully implemented the view.
 - The model still keeps track of which color's turn it is to move, but the place() and pass() methods also take in a DiscColor.
-This way the controller can pass in a color based on input it is getting from the players and the model can enforce the rules by ensuring that
+This way the controller can pass in a color based on input it is getting from the players and the model can enforce the rules by ensuring that the correct player is moving.